Dirty dog teeth make for stinky dog breath!

-Dirty teeth make stinky doggie breath!
 One big perk of cleaner teeth is better breath.
-In addition to improving the “air quality” near your dog’s choppers, providing an environment of good oral hygiene helps maintain general good health for your dog.
-Ensure the continued health of your dog’s pearly whites by following the below four steps:
+In addition to improving the “air quality” around your dog’s chompers, supporting good oral hygiene helps maintain your dog’s health.
+You can ensure the continued health of your dog’s pearly whites by following these four steps:

-Take advantage of enzymatic chewies (a specially treated rawhide chew) and green dental chews – these treats are specially formulated to loosen tartar and control plaque as the dogs chew.
+Take advantage of enzymatic chews (a specially treated rawhide chew) and green dental chews – these treats are specially formulated to loosen tartar and control plaque.
 These special products are also easier on a dog's digestive system than some other types of chews, and that's because they are made specifically for the purpose of cleaning teeth and reducing dog halitosis.
 Dogs of all ages need and like to chew anyway, so making good use of this activity to enhance their dental health is always a good idea!
-My dogs do well with the Virbac C.E.T. brand of chewies.
+My dogs do well with the Virbac C.E.T. brand of dog chews.

-The best place to find safe chewies (green or not green) is your vet’s office; if your vet office doesn’t sell chewies, ask the staff to recommend an appropriate brand.
+The best place to find safe chews (green or not) is your vet’s office.
+If your vet doesn’t sell dental dog chews, ask the staff to recommend an appropriate and safe brand.

-Many dogs do well chewing on soft, non-edible bones that have bumps and some flexibility.
-These bones help remove plaque and clean teeth as the dog enjoys chewing.
-Again, ask your vet for recommendations and see what is sold at your vet’s clinic.
+Many dogs enjoy chewing on soft, non-edible bones that have bumps and some flexibility.
+These bones help remove plaque and clean teeth.
+Again, ask your vet for recommendations and see if any options are sold at your vet’s clinic.
 My dogs do well with the Nylabone brand.

 Consider the toys your dog is using.
-If your dog uses a fake plastic bone for chewing, is it soft enough or so hard that your dog could crack a tooth?
-Avoid hard toys that could break teeth and avoid toys that may rub off enamel - even a tennis ball can have a negative impact on the enamel coating of your dog's teeth!
+If your dog uses a fake plastic bone for chewing, is it soft enough for them or hard enough that your dog could crack a tooth?
+Avoid hard toys that could break teeth and avoid toys that may rub off enamel -- even a tennis ball can have a negative impact on the enamel coating of your dog's teeth!

 It’s not just chew toys that may be too hard.
-Your dog’s fetch toy may be too hard for your overly exuberant dog!
-My dog Cannon would chomp his solid rubber red ball so hard during fetch that he eventually cracked 3 incisors!
+Your dog’s fetch toy may be too firm for an overly exuberant dog as well.
+One of my dogs would chomp his solid rubber red ball so hard during fetch that he eventually cracked three incisors!
 Age was probably also a factor, as dogs teeth become more fragile over time.
-When Cannon was 7, he had 3 incisors removed by the vet and now looks like a pirate when he doggie smiles.
-I switched to a “hollow,” soft Hol-ee Roller ball for his fetch toy to help protect his remaining choppers!
+When the same dog was seven years old, he had three incisors removed by the vet and now he looks like a pirate when he smiles.
+I switched to a hollow, soft Hol-ee Roller ball for his fetch toy to help protect his remaining chompers.

-Handle your dog’s mouth often – touch his cheeks, touch his lips, hold his muzzle, pull back his lips and look at his teeth.
+Handle your dog’s mouth often – touch their cheeks and lips, hold their muzzle, pull back their lips, and look at their teeth.
 Gradually increase the duration of your exam.
-Not only does regular handling make an exam at the vet office easier and less stressful for your dog, but regular handling also allows you to see any discoloration or chipped teeth that need to be examined by your vet.
+Not only does regular handling make an exam at the vet’s office easier and less stressful for your dog, but regular handling also allows you to see any discoloration or chipped teeth that need to be examined by your vet.

 You may want to take handling a step further by brushing your dog’s teeth.
-Babystep this process by first getting your dog used to having the brush near the teeth, then touching the teeth, and then brushing for longer durations.
-Be sure to use professional pet toothpaste; dogs cannot use human toothpaste because dogs don’t spit the toothpaste out!
+Take baby steps at first by getting your dog used to having the brush near their teeth, then touching the teeth, and brushing for longer durations.
+Be sure to use professional pet toothpaste; dogs cannot use human toothpaste because they don’t spit the toothpaste out.
 Dogs need a safely digestible paste.
-Try peanut butter or poultry flavor!
+Try peanut butter or poultry flavor for the best results.

-Many owners dread teeth cleanings due to the cost and mild sedation; however, you can take advantage of having your dog sedated to perform any other needed procedures.
-I use the dental cleaning as a time to get orthopedic x-rays done or to have a fatty tumor removed.
-Talk to your vet about the best strategy, and consider dog insurance add-on plans from AKC Pet Insurance (underwritten by Independence American Insurance Company) to get reimbursed for some preventative care costs such as your annual wellness exam and dental cleanings.
-Get a quote today!
+Many owners dread dog teeth cleanings due to the cost and need for sedation.
+However, you can take advantage of having your dog sedated to perform other necessary procedures, including nail clipping and imaging.
+I use the dental cleaning as a time to get orthopedic x-rays done or to have fatty tumors removed.
+Talk to your vet about the best strategy, and consider dog insurance add-on plans from AKC Pet Insurance (underwritten by Independence American Insurance Company) to get reimbursed for some preventive care costs, including annual wellness exams and dental cleanings.
+Get a pet insurance quote today!